Daniel98bbzz/React-Enhanced-Crisis-Management-System/CounselingSessionsClient/README.md

 # React Enhanced Counseling Session Management Client
 ## Overview
-This project is a web service designed to manage counseling sessions.
+This project is the front end for the API designed to manage counseling sessions.
 It allows for the creation, reading, updating, and deletion of session information, making it an essential tool for crisis counseling management.
 The service facilitates easy tracking and adjustments of session details.